 - Routine Visual Inspection:

 Visually Check the Calibrater Arm each day before use.
 If deficiencies are noted, consult the Maintenance and Repair section of the Calibrater Manual.
 Most routine maintenance and component replacement operations can be performed in shop.
-When returning the Arm to the factory for biennial calibration inspection or repair, other Calibrater components do not need to be returned to the factory except as required.
+When returning the Arm to the factory for annual calibration inspection or repair, other Calibrater components do not need to be returned to the factory except as required.